+Indicate if the edge of the liver was palpable greater than 3 centimeters below the right costal margin at the time of diagnosis.
+Hepatomegaly is often documented during the physician's physical assessment of the patient and represents an abnormal finding.
 Indicate "yes" if hepatomegaly was present at the time of diagnosis.
 Indicate "no" if hepatomegaly was not present at diagnosis.
 Indicate "unknown" if it is not possible to determine the presence or absence of hepatomegaly at diagnosis.

-Laboratory Studies at Diagnosis
+Q19-39: Laboratory Studies at Diagnosis